RTEMS/rtems-docs/eng/req/items.rst

     The attribute value shall be a list.
 Each list element shall be an :ref:`SpecTypeActionRequirementCondition`.

+skip-reasons
+    The attribute value shall be an
+    :ref:`SpecTypeActionRequirementSkipReasons`.

 test-action
     The attribute value shall be a string.
 It shall be the test action code.